tnewman/PIoT/docs/bomassembly.rst

 -----------------

 ..
 TIP::
-   It is suggested that you comparison shop using Dr. Google to find the best price.
+   It is suggested that you comparison shop using Google to find the best price.
 The author was unable to find every component from the same site at a competitive price.